quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 QlogFile extends LogFile using the CDDL unwrap operator (~), which copies the fields presented in {{abstract-logfile}}.
-Additionally, the required "trace" field contains a singular trace metadata.
+Additionally, the required "trace" field contains a singular trace ({{trace}}).
 All qlog events in the file are related to this trace; see {{traceseq}}.

 See {{format-json-seq}} for guidance on populating the "serialization_format" field and other serialization considerations.

 JSON-SEQ serialization example: